teuben/DataComb/Overview.md

 The **DC_run.py** combines your interferometric and single dish (SD)/total power (TP) data.
 It uses the **datacomb.py**, **tp2vis.py**, and  **IQA_script.py**
 module.
-The DC_run's goal is to provide a homogeneous input to all combination methods (e.g. clean parameters), a homogeneous output style, and a quality analysis.
+The DC_run's goal is to provide a uniform input to all combination methods (e.g. clean parameters), a uniform output style, and a quality analysis.

 It offers several different actions to be selected via the python 'thesteps' list set in **DC_pars.py**